 When I decided to concentrate on the concept of identity in this argument I had a very good reason in mind.
-Let’s say we’re leafing through different types of comic books in a comic bookstore, or browsing online through social media websites.
-We notice that there is a variety of the elements used for comics and how versatile the comic universe is.
+Let’s say we’re leafing through different types of comic books in a comic bookstore, or browsing online through social media websites, we notice that there is a variety of elements used for comics and they it just tells you how comics can be versatile.
 Starting from the style of drawing used, moving to the language, the aesthetics of the background, even the font used to convey a character’s way of speaking.
 All of these elements represent a certain identity.

 Before going deeper into the artist’s identity and the psychology behind producing any comic, it is important to define what we mean by identity.
 Based on the Oxford dictionary, identity is defined as ‘the fact of being who or what a person or thing is,’ or the ‘characteristics determining’ who that person is.
 However, I prefer going a little deeper when it comes to defining this term since there are a lot of social and philosophical arguments made on what we mean by it.
 John Locke writes about ‘personal identity’ or the ‘self’ and defines it as a complex formation of our past and present established in our consciousness; ’conscious of pleasure and pain’.
 On the other hand, Nietzsche’s definition of identity based on oppositions, so he defines identity as something emerges out of difference.

 In order to cover all aspects related to defining identity, it is better to refer to James D. Fearon’s conclusion on his paper “What is Identity?
 (As We Now Use the Word)”: